cran-task-views/Distributions/Distributions.md

     Burr, extended Pareto, generalized Pareto, Pareto 1 distributions and their truncated version. `r pkg("CaDENCE")` provides the Pareto 2 and the zero-inflated Pareto 2 distribution.
+    `r pkg("Pareto")` provides the Pareto 1, piecewise Pareto and the generalized Pareto (from actuarial theory).

       -------------------------- ----------------- -------------------- -----------------------
       *Distribution name*        *Packages*        *Functions*          *Distribution suffix*